You May Want to Explore The Dangerous Road to Ojuela

-The road to the Ojuela Bridge is located northeast of the state of Durango, in Mexico.
-The road to the bridge is 7km long.
-This tortuous route should not be attempted by those who don't know how to reverse.
+Ojuela is a small mining ghost town located northeast of the state of Durango, in Mexico.
+The tortuous road to the town should not be attempted by those who don't know how to reverse.

 Adjacent to the historic village of Mapimí, the road to the ghost town starts off the Carretera Federal 30.
 It’s 7km (4.3 miles) long and was built with gravel and cobblestone sections.
 The ride up the mountain, through ancient slopes, is nearly as exciting as any other part of the trip, as the vehicle passes by fascinating desert plants and rock formations.
 Some parts are so narrow that if two vehicles have to pass each other, one vehicle might have to reverse for anything up to 3 kilometres of winding narrow road to get to a place wide enough to pass.